Integralist/Stark/README.md

 - `app.use('extension', 'extension', 'extension')` loads specified extensions
 - `app.start()` goes through the HTML looking for components to load

-Also uses RequireJS and AMD to wrap the above API calls, for example...
+We also use RequireJS and AMD to wrap the above API calls, for example...

 ```js
 // the only part of this code that needs to change